-The Associate in Applied Science (A.A.S.) degree in Hotel and Resort Management at FLCC is designed to provide you with a broad-based knowledge of the hotel and resort industry by analyzing hotel management theories and industry trends.
-Throughout the program. students spend considerable time in hotels for a firsthand look at this dynamic field.
+The A.A.S.
+Hotel and Resort Management degree program at FLCC is designed to provide you with a broad-based knowledge of the hotel and resort industry by analyzing hotel management theories and industry trends.
+While enrolled in this program, you will spend significant time in hotels learning the aspects of this dynamic field.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to demonstrate:

 - The ability to recognize service moments of truth, develop customer service strategies, and provide exceptional, individualized, quality guest service.